masiucd/nutri-calc/README.md

 - User-friendly interface for inputting personal information
 - Calculates daily calorie intake based on user input
-- Displays macronutrient breakdown (carbohydrates, proteins, fats)
+- Displays macro nutrient breakdown (carbohydrates, proteins, fats)
 - Provides a summary of the results
 - Copy to clipboard functionality for easy sharing